avahidi/bmlib/README.rst

 bmlib - a bare metal library
 ============================

 Library of things often needed in bare metal projects.

-It is more or less a small fraction (say 1%) of libc functionality in a tiny tiny package.
+It implements 1% of what glibc and musl provide, in a tiny tiny package.

 Who should use this?
 --------------------

 This is probably only useful to people working on 32 or 64-bit embedded systems.

-Assume you are writing low-level code and want to print some debug messages. bmlib allows you to do that with minimal code.
+Assume you are writing bare-metal code and want to print some debug messages. bmlib allows you to do that with minimal code.

 What does it provide?